 https://www.ncbi.nlm.nih.gov/pubmed/6443186 – Increased adrenal secretion of cortisol is likely to negatively impact the level of testosterone in intoxicated men were the findings of this study.

-Following these natural methods to boost your body’s testosterone production might require some careful and honest analysis of your lifestyle.
-Making the necessary adjustments will not only give you a boost to your T but they will have wider ranging benefits that will have you feeling fitter and healthier in no time.
+Following these methods to naturally boost your body’s testosterone production might require some careful and honest analysis of your lifestyle.
+Making the necessary adjustments will not only give you a boost to your T< but they will have wider ranging benefits that will have you feeling fitter and healthier in no time.